 We envision a society where power and possibility are not limited by gender.

-Action without insight is meaningless.
+What gets measured gets changed.
 Our rigorous research guides all areas of our work and serves as a resource for statewide nonprofits, policy makers, and leaders making their case to secure needed funding and to implement innovative solutions to elevate women.

 Leslie H. Carlisle ChairCarlisle & Associates: Philanthropy Consulting, LLC Owner